ABNIRML: Analyzing the Behavior of Neural IR Models: Experimental Setup

 \subsection{Models}

-We compare a sample of several models covering a traditional lexical model (BM25), a conventional learning-to-rank approach (LightGBM), and neural models with and without contextualized language modeling components.
-We also include two models that focus on query-time computational efficiency.
-The neural models represent a sample of the current and recent state-of-the-art ranking models.
+We compare a sample of several models covering a traditional lexical model (BM25), a conventional learning-to-rank approach (LightGBM), and neural models based on contextualized language models.
+We include two models that focus on query-time computational efficiency, and two representative models that use dense retrieval.
+The neural models represent a sample of the recent state-of-the-art ranking models. \smm{For each model, we provide the MRR (minimum relevance of 2) performance on the TREC DL 2019 passage benchmark when re-ranking the provided candidate passages.}

 \textbf{BM25}.
 We use the Terrier~\cite{ounis06terrier-osir} implementation of BM25 with default parameters.
-BM25 is an unsupervised model that incorporates lexical the features of term frequency (TF), inverse document frequency (IDF), and document length.
+BM25 is an unsupervised model that incorporates the lexical features of term frequency (TF), inverse document frequency (IDF), and document length.
+(TREC DL 2019 MRR: 0.627.)